Member: New Zealand Association of counselors (NZAC)

 “I believe with a passion that every person has the right to live and authentic life.
 Respected and valued with the skills and knowledge to live a life with meaning, dignity, love and purpose.”

-Last year level 13 was extensively refurbished.
+If your new or its a while since we saw each other the floor layout has changed.
 Our room is not changed - entry is slightly different - exit the lift - turn left and go down the short corridor by the kitchen.
 You will see our new waiting area.
 See you soon.